 Then the level three (L3) is daily and it’s the next 10 workdays.
 You don’t try to do the daily plan beyond the next ten workdays.
 You don’t try to do the weekly plan beyond three months.

 Q: How do you switch from managing crises to tackling small variations in processes when major issues still happen?

 Jim: There are two kinds of things when you’re managing problems.
 The first is managing to survive today and take care of the customer today.
 You have to do that on big crises, little crises -- everything.
 When you’re clearly just trying to take care of today, that leaves you some time to do the improvement on root cause.
 What we try to do is do the root cause and solution in the area where we can get the biggest bang for the buck.

 You’ve got to make sure we’re making the right thing for today, but in terms of the problem we’re going to chase back and make sure we never do it again, that’s going to be the problem right in front of me, so it’s easier for me to fix it.

 “Our profitability has quadrupled over this period of time.
 The management system has been a big part of facilitating that.”

 Then tomorrow I fix the next one that’s sitting right in front of me.
 That’s just a very different view than trying to figure out the most important, biggest, hairiest problem and taking three months or six months to fix it.
-Meanwhile I produce 10 more big problems and then you never get out of the gravy yard spiral, so to speak.
+Meanwhile, I produce 10 more big problems and then you never get out of the grave yard spiral, so to speak.